NLM-Reproducibility-Project/Repro_git_vcs_tutorial/README.md

 - https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 - https://help.github.com/articles/github-flavored-markdown

-This tutorial was adapted from [an earlier version](https://github.com/umd-byob/presentations/tree/master/2014/0128-into_to_git) originally presented at a UMD bioinformatics club meeting in January, 2014.
+_Note: This tutorial was adapted from [an earlier version](https://github.com/umd-byob/presentations/tree/master/2014/0128-into_to_git) originally presented at a UMD bioinformatics club meeting in January, 2014._